-A final draft of the thesis and copies of submitted/published manuscripts must be given to each member of the thesis advisory committee and made available for review by School of Biological Sciences faculty at least two weeks prior to the defense.
+A final draft of the thesis and copies of submitted/published manuscripts must be given to each member of the thesis advisory committee and made available for review by the School of Biological

+Sciences faculty at least two weeks prior to the defense.
 The thesis defense must be scheduled and announced through the Biological Sciences main office at least two weeks in advance.

-Following the thesis defense and upon completion of any final changes to the thesis, the members of your thesis advisory committee must sign a Certificate of Thesis Approval Form, which must also be signed by the Graduate Coordinator before final submission.
+Following the thesis defense and upon completion of any final changes to the thesis, the members of your thesis advisory committee must sign a Certificate of Thesis Approval form and Thesis Defense Evaluation form, which must also be signed by the Graduate Coordinator before final submission.